 Maryville University announced today that it will add women’s swimming and diving to its athletics mix for the academic year that begins in August 2013.

 “This marks the beginning of another exciting chapter in Maryville’s growth,” said Maryville University President Mark Lombardi, PhD.
 “It will provide a new option for young women who are looking for an excellent undergraduate education in St. Louis and who want the benefits of competing in intercollegiate athletics at the NCAA Division II level.

-Maryville has not set a schedule for beginning its search for a head coach, but Manning said there is adequate time to put things in place since the decision was made well over a year before the sport’s debut.
+Maryville has not set a schedule for beginning its search for a head coach.
 Maryville does not have an aquatics facility, but will explore arrangements for the team to compete and practice at a nearby site.